Bhutan: History

-Political reform and modernization
+Political reform and modernisation

 Bhutan's political system has recently changed from an absolute monarchy to a constitutional monarchy.
 King Jigme Singye Wangchuck transferred most of his administrative powers to the Council of Cabinet Ministers and allowed for impeachment of the King by a two-thirds majority of the National Assembly.

 In 1999, the government lifted a ban on television and internet, making Bhutan one of the last countries to introduce television.
 In his speech, the King said that television was a critical step to the modernisation of Bhutan as well as a major contributor to the country's gross national happiness, but warned that the "misuse" of this new technology could erode traditional Bhutanese values.

 A new constitution was presented in early 2005.
 In December 2005, Wangchuck announced that he would abdicate the throne in his son's favour in 2008.
-On 9 December 2006, he announced that he would be abdicating immediately.
+On 9 December 2006, he announced that he would abdicate immediately.
 This was followed by the first national parliamentary elections in December 2007 and March 2008.

 On 6 November 2008, 28-year-old Jigme Khesar Namgyel Wangchuck was crowned king.

 In July 2021 during the COVID-19 pandemic, Bhutan became the first world-leading nation in its role of vaccinating 470,000 out of 770,000 people with a two-dose shot of AstraZeneca vaccines.

+On 13 December 2023, Bhutan was officially delisted as a least developed country.

 Geography

 Bhutan is on the southern slopes of the eastern Himalayas, landlocked between the Tibet Autonomous Region of China to the north and the Indian states of Sikkim, West Bengal, Assam to the west and south, and the Indian state of Arunachal Pradesh to the east.
 It lies between latitudes 26°N and 29°N, and longitudes 88°E and 93°E. The land consists mostly of steep and high mountains crisscrossed by a network of swift rivers that form deep valleys before draining into the Indian plains.
+In fact, 98.8% of Bhutan is covered by mountains, which makes it the most mountainous country in the world.
 Elevation rises from 200 m in the southern foothills to more than 7000 m.
 This great geographical diversity combined with equally diverse climate conditions contributes to Bhutan's outstanding range of biodiversity and ecosystems.

 Bhutan's northern region consists of an arc of Eastern Himalayan alpine shrub and meadows reaching up to glaciated mountain peaks with an extremely cold climate at the highest elevations.
 Most peaks in the north are over 7000 m above sea level; the highest point is 7570 m-tall Gangkhar Puensum, which has the distinction of being the highest unclimbed mountain in the world.
 The lowest point, at 98 m, is in the valley of Drangme Chhu, where the river crosses the border with India.
 Watered by snow-fed rivers, alpine valleys in this region provide pasture for livestock, tended by a sparse population of migratory shepherds.